 If you have identified yourself as a Third Party, it means that you engage in online interest-based advertising (IBA) on a First Party’s website.
-This guidance for Third Parties is directed primarily to advertising networks and data companies that collect web-viewing data across multiple sites and use such data to serve online interest-based advertising.
+This guidance for Third Parties is directed primarily to advertising networks and data companies that collect web-viewing or app data across multiple sites and/or apps and use such data to serve online interest-based advertising.

 An advertiser (i.e. a company whose product or service is being promoted in an advertisement) may also be a Third Party, if it engages in data collection and use for online interest-based advertising.
 However, if the advertiser uses an ad network/exchange/DSP or other entity to collect data for IBA purposes, and that entity does NOT provide such data to the advertiser for its independent use, the advertiser is not a Third Party and not subject to the principles in that capacity.